Plaztmatic/frontend-project-44/README.md

 [![Actions Status](https://github.com/Plaztmatic/frontend-project-44/workflows/hexlet-check/badge.svg)](https://github.com/Plaztmatic/frontend-project-44/actions)
 <a href="https://codeclimate.com/github/Plaztmatic/frontend-project-44/maintainability"><img src="https://api.codeclimate.com/v1/badges/a1ba90a7a3f221fd4a20/maintainability" /></a>
-Install:
+Install:<br>
-Just download project from https://github.com/Plaztmatic/frontend-project-44 and run one of this command in your terminal:
+Just download project from https://github.com/Plaztmatic/frontend-project-44 and run one of this command in your terminal:<br>

 brain-calc
 // find result of the exression